 Science Communication Fellow

-Beth is excited to serve as the 2017-2018 GSA Science Communication Fellow.
-Beth is passionate about communicating the value of geoscience to society and has extensive experience conveying scientific and technical information to mass audiences.
-She is looking forward to further honing her skills by creating engaging stories for GSA and pitching exciting, new earth science research to editors.
-Beth lives in Seattle, and is active in the Northwest Chapter of the National Association of Science Writers.
-More information and a comprehensive list of her articles may be found on her website, www.bethcgeiger.com.
+She is excited to serve as the 2018-2019 GSA Science Communication Fellow, and is eager to practice her skills as a science translator working with GSA.
+Sarah is passionate about communicating the value of geoscience to society and showcasing the awesome research that geoscientists do every day.
+She lives in San Jose, California, and is active in the Northern California Science Writers Association, the National Association of Science Writers, and the Earth Science Women’s Network.
+More information and a comprehensive list of Sarah’s articles may be found on her website: www.sarahderouin.com.